Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

-# Collaborate using Pull
+# Collaborate using pull

-You've been working on the cat website on your own for a while.
-After a pizza party at your house, your friend and fellow cat-lover
-[Alice](https://en.wikipedia.org/wiki/Alice_and_Bob) offers to help, and you agree with delight.
+Your Web site for cat pictures is well underway and version control is being performed by Git.
+It's time invite collaborators onto the project.
+After a pizza party at your house, your friend and fellow cat-lover [Alice](https://en.wikipedia.org/wiki/Alice_and_Bob) offers to help bring your vision to fruition, and you eagerly agree.
 Alice needs to make a copy of your project, and she will want to send her changes to you as she makes them.

-This is where `git`'s _distributed_ nature comes in.
+This is where Git's _distributed_ nature comes in.
 It permits two or more people to work together on a project without fear of overwriting one another's work.
+Moreover, it allows you to check Alice's work before merging it with yours.
+Alice is talented, but no developer is perfect.
+Trust but verify.

+In this unit, you learn how to clone a repository to make it available to other people.
+You also learn to use one of Git's most important features: pulls.

 ## Clone a repository